Community Food Banks

 Circles Utah Valley

-Volunteer Description: Develop relationships with families and children during the dinner hour.
-Help out with children’s classes by reading to and playing with children.
+Volunteers develop relationships with families and children during the dinner hour.
+They also help out with children’s classes by reading to and playing with children.
+Volunteers attend dinners on Tuesday evenings from 5:45 PM - 8:00 PM.
+Requires a one-semester weekly commitment

 To get involved, email communityfoodbanks@byu.edu